Today I would like to offer you a new perspective on an emotion that derails so many people every day.

 Remember the old saying, “if you ask a better question…”

-So here are the 4-step questioning process you need to follow whenever the emotion of anxiety comes up.
+So here is the 4-step questioning process you need to follow whenever the emotion of anxiety comes up.
 They will profoundly change the focus of your mind.

 Question 1: What am I focusing on right now?
 Am I focused on something in my past or am I focusing on something that is coming in the future?
 How present am I being in this moment?